 Providing technology and consulting services to support classroom teaching, laboratories, and other aspects of the academic and research programs is a strategic priority for Lehigh University.
-About 600 Windows and Macintosh personal computers are distributed across campus for convenient use by students at more than 27 computing sites.
+About 460 Windows and Macintosh personal computers are distributed across campus for convenient use by students at 25 computing sites.

 Students and faculty have access to site-licensed software applications and central file storage from on and off campus.
 LTS provides software at public sites for general word processing and spreadsheets, mathematical and statistical packages, and specialized applications for scientific and engineering work.

-Lehigh provides access to a variety of computing systems suitable for large scale computation and compute-intensive applications.
-These systems contain over 2000 processing cores and over 4 terabytes of memory available to tackle the most complex and demanding research projects.
-For more information, see http://researchcomputing.lehigh.edu/.
-University computing capacity and Internet bandwidth are continuously being increased to meet escalating demand,
+Lehigh provides access to a variety of computing systems suitable for large scale scientific computing and compute intensive applications.
+These systems contain 1980 computing cores, 56 GPU devices with 157,952 CUDA cores and 9.2 terabytes of memory available to tackle the most complex and demanding research projects.
+For more information, see https://researchcomputing.lehigh.edu.
+University computing capacity and Internet bandwidth are continuously being increased to meet escalating demand.